microsoft/BotBuilder-V3/bot-framework-faq.md

 ## How does Microsoft Bot Framework compare with other bot development tools?

 There are lots of great tools out there to build bots.
 In fact, if you implement a simple REST endpoint for your bot, you can build your bot using any tool you like and still access services available in the framework.
 The Bot Framework provides not only a way to build a great bot, but also an easy way to seamlessly connect your bot to any conversation experience supported by Bot Connector.
 Additionally, the framework provides an embeddable web chat control, automatic translation for more than 30 languages, user and conversation state management, and debugging tools.
-Lastly, the framework includes the Bot Directory so your users have a way to discover your bot, say hello, and add it to any channels on which it is configured.
+Lastly, the framework includes the Bot Directory (coming soon) so your users have a way to discover your bot, say hello, and add it to any channels on which it is configured.
 Sweet!

 ## Where can I get more information and/or access the technology?

-Simply visit www.botframework.com to learn more.
+Simply visit [www.botframework.com](http://botframework.com) to learn more.

 ## I'm a developer, what do I need to get started?

 You can get started by visiting the Bot Framework site.
 To register a bot in the Bot Connector service, you’ll need a Microsoft account.
 The [Bot Builder SDK](http://github/Microsoft/BotBuilder) is open source and available to all on Github.

-## I'm an end user looking for great bots, what do I need to do?

-Visit the [Bot Directory](http://bots.botframework.com) to find bots for the conversations experiences you love – from sms to Office 365 mail to Skype, Slack, and other services.

 ## Do the bots registered with the Bot Connector collect personal information?
 If yes, how can I be sure the data is safe and secure?
 What about privacy?